“They are not useful and they do not make me feel good”: Jonah Hill asks that they no longer comment on his body

 Keep reading: Kat Dennings defends Billie Eilish from body shaming and says her body was identical to the singer’s

-For a long time he seemed to have been pigeonholed as “the funny chubby,” the same thing that Rebel Wilson went through, and it seemed that the industry wanted to keep him that way.
+For a long time he seemed to have been pigeonholed as “the funny chubby”, the same as what Rebel Wilson went through, and it seemed that the industry wanted to keep him that way.
 He always had to stand tall during performances and red carpets despite the jokes being made about his body.
 Later, when she began to noticeably lose weight, the comments didn’t stop and somehow became more hurtful.

-In recent months, the Wolf Of Wall Street actor – 78% have used their social networks to show their struggle for self-love and acceptance of their body; Although he has already felt more confidence in showing himself shirtless and even tattooed the phrase “Body Love”, the conversations have not stopped.
+In recent months, the Wolf Of Wall Street actor – 78% have used their social networks to show their struggle for self-love and acceptance of their body; Although he has already felt more confidence in showing himself shirtless and even got the phrase “Body Love” tattooed, the conversations have not stopped.
 Therefore, Hill recently used his Instagram account to make an important request to all his followers as support for his emotional health.

 I know you mean well, but I kindly ask you not to comment on my body.
 Good or bad, I want to kindly let you know that they are not helpful and that they do not make me feel good.
 Much respect.